 Family, Business and Death: What Happens When a Business Owner Dies

 You probably expect your business to provide for your family when you die—but don’t think that “leaving everything” to your family guarantees their financial security.
+Lets discuss what really happens when a business owner dies.

-A simple misstep now could see your loved ones and your business stranded when you pass.
+Fact: a simple misstep now could see your loved ones and your business stranded when you pass.
 That’s because the laws surrounding death and business can clash with surprising consequences.
 This is exasperated by the fact that you won’t be around to clarify, defend, or resolve these conflicts.

 In our previous article, we discussed estate planning and why it is vital in ensuring that your loved ones receive what you intended.
 This article unpacks some of the most important considerations when it comes to planning your estate.